Minocycline in Brief

 joint pain and swelling and is safe in mild to moderate disease.
 Minocycline

-may improve control of disease activity and provide relief from swollen,
+may slow down the progression of disease and provide relief from swollen,

 this form of arthritis."